St Mark's Anglican Church and Dunwich Public Hall: Heritage listing

 St Mark's Anglican Church and Dunwich Public Hall was listed on the Queensland Heritage Register on 28 July 2000 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-St Mark's Anglican Church and the Dunwich Public Hall are important in demonstrating the evolution of Queenslands history, being surviving buildings of the former Benevolent Asylum.
+St Mark's Anglican Church and the Dunwich Public Hall are important in demonstrating the evolution of Queensland's history, being surviving buildings of the former Benevolent Asylum.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The places demonstrate rare aspects Queensland's cultural heritage being surviving intact examples of the type of buildings that were once part of the only nineteenth century Benevolent Asylum in Queensland.

 The place has potential to yield information that will contribute to an understanding of Queensland's history.

 The places demonstrate rare aspects Queensland's cultural heritage being surviving intact examples of the type of buildings that were once part of the only nineteenth century Benevolent Asylum in Queensland.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The establishment and administration of the Benevolent Asylum illustrates the social policies adopted by the Queensland Government of the late Nineteenth and first early part of the Twentieth century to deal with those elderly, sick or disabled members of society who were unable to care for themselves.

 The place is important because of its aesthetic significance.

 The buildings are important for their aesthetic significance.
 St Mark's Anglican Church exhibits outstanding architectural quality and has significance as a surviving intact example of the ecclesiastical work of important Queensland architect Robert S.(Robin) Dods.
 Whilst modestly detailed, the Dunwich Public Hall is an evocative structure which is prominent on entry to Dunwich.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 As surviving remnants of the Benevolent Asylum both buildings hold have a strong social association with past inmates of the asylum and their families.
 Since the closure of the asylum in 1947, St Mark's Anglican Church has remained a place of worship and the former Men's Mess Hall has been used as the Dunwich Public Hall.
 Accordingly, both buildings have important social associations with the Anglican congregation of Dunwich and the broader Dunwich and North Stradbroke community.